rmw/electricimp-examples/dreamforce-2014/README.md

 - log in with app -connect to network
 - "blink up" - hold til the flashing stops
 - when light is blinking green then its online
+- programmed in squirrel (like javascript, more OO; everything stored in hash table; dynamic typing, interpreted)